D4vy2/HyperMovie/README.md

 ## WARNING

-This wesite has no commercial or public wish.
+This website has no commercial or public wish.
 This was and still is a private project for developping purpose.
 Any use of it will be in your responsability.
 DO NOT put it online.